valor-software/ngx-bootstrap/CONTRIBUTING.md

 docs(changelog): update change log to beta.5
 ```
 ```
-fix(release): need to depend on latest rxjs and zone.js
+fix(release): need to depend on the latest rxjs and zone.js

 The version in our package.json gets copied to the one we publish, and users need the latest of these.
 ```